Sequoia Capital

 Venture Round in 2024

 Meter is a San Francisco-based company that specializes in providing internet infrastructure for businesses.
-It focuses on building enterprise-grade networks that prioritize speed, accessibility, and security.
-Meter employs a full-stack approach, integrating purpose-built hardware with intuitive software and streamlined operations, allowing companies to operate on a modern and reliable network.
-The company’s system facilitates internet connectivity by installing wiring, routers, and wireless access points, optimizing existing hardware, and utilizing software to analyze logs based on devices, data, and applications.
-This comprehensive solution ensures that businesses can maintain secure and efficient wireless network systems.
+Founded with the goal of creating enterprise-grade networks, Meter focuses on delivering solutions that are faster, more accessible, and more secure.
+The company utilizes a full-stack approach, integrating purpose-built hardware with intuitive software and streamlined operations.
+This enables businesses to operate on a reliable and modern network.
+Meter's system includes the installation of wires, routers, and wireless access points, which enhances the connectivity process.
+By leveraging existing hardware and employing software to analyze logs based on devices, data, and applications, Meter ensures that companies can maintain secure wireless network systems tailored to their needs.

 Blues Wireless